How to Write a Thesis Proposal - Template & Examples

-Check out the below sample for better understanding.
+Check out the below sample for a better understanding.

 Here, the research problem will be set within the framework of a theory.
 Moreover, it will also identify and define the terms conceptually.

 It includes the review of the available literature on the topic to establish credibility.
-Moreover, this section must be of at least 15 pages.
+Keep in mind; this section must be at least 15 pages.

 This section states the main objectives that you want to achieve in the research.
 Similarly, it will also mention the hypothesis and the expected outcome.

 It states the methodological approaches that will be used to achieve the objectives.
-Furthermore, it will also provide details about how the experiments will be conducted to test the hypothesis.
+It will also provide details about how the experiments will be conducted to test the hypothesis.

 Evaluation of Research Findings